adityagawade27/food_assist_yelp/README.md

-h4.
-Food Assistant Script
+<h4> Food Assistant Script</h4>

 If you are having a heard time deciding where to eat; this script makes it a bit easier.
 It gives you 5 cuisine options and gets you top 3 restaurants based on ratings from  the cuisine you select.
 It then opens a yelp page for the restaurant so you can browse menu and order :)

 Requires:
-A file called api.key in directory of the script that contains the Yelp Fusion API key The file simply contains the key and nothing else
+A file called api.key in directory of the script that contains the Yelp Fusion API key.
+The file simply contains the key and nothing else.
 For API key details refer: https://www.yelp.com/developers/documentation/v3/authentication

 Python 3.8 Libraries used: